 Study Specific Mathematical Techniques.

 Finding the correct answer to a math problem all comes down to using the right technique.
-Make sure you study and revise different methods of solving math problems.
+It is important to study and revise different methods of solving math problems.

 Understand Mathematical Formulae.

 When it comes to math, merely knowing a formula isn’t enough.
-You need to understand the formula so that you are able to answer complex questions as well.
+One needs to understand the formula so that they can answer complex questions as well.

 Revise the Basics.